ilearnjs/vue-playwright/docs/playwright-setup-guide.md

 - Install playwright - if playwright cache hit - fast install, if miss - full install including browser download
 - Download baseline snapshots artifact
 - Verify baseline snapshots are downloaded
-- Tests - compare pr snapshots with baseline
+- Tests - compare PR snapshots with baseline
-- Generate unique report path - generate unique path for html report to avoid conflicts
+- Generate unique report path - generate unique path for HTML report to avoid conflicts
 - Configure AWS credentials
-- Upload report to S3 - upload html report to S3 to make it accessible via public url
+- Upload report to S3 - upload HTML report to S3 to make it accessible via public URL
 - Upload test report
 - Generate summary

+[!IMPORTANT]
-!important: this workflow will not work for free private repositories
+This workflow will not work for free private repositories.

-### Step 5: AWS setup
+## AWS setup

-To make html report accessible we upload it to S3 and use Cloudfront to deliver it.
+To make HTML reports accessible, we upload them to S3 and use CloudFront to deliver them.

+[!IMPORTANT]
-!important: a lot of platforms can be used (azure, google cloud, netlify...).
-We use amazon as an example.
-Cloud platforms like AWS or azure or google cloud provide more flexibility then platforms like netlify but requires additional configuration.
-Chose what works best for you.
+Many platforms can be used (Azure, Google Cloud, Netlify, etc.).
+We use Amazon AWS as an example.
+Cloud platforms like AWS, Azure, or Google Cloud provide more flexibility than platforms like Netlify but require additional configuration.
+Choose what works best for you.

-### Step 5.1: S3 setup
+### S3 setup

 1. Signup/signin to [AWS Management Console](https://console.aws.amazon.com)
 2. Navigate to S3 (search for "S3" in the top search bar)
 3. Click the **"Create bucket"** button
 4. Configure bucket settings:

-- **AWS Region**: region can be changed in the right top corner, select region closest to team location
+- **AWS Region**: Select the region closest to your team's location (you can change the region in the top right corner)
 - **Bucket name**: `playwright-reports-yourproject` (must be globally unique)
 - **Object Ownership**: Keep "ACLs disabled" (recommended)
 - **Block Public Access settings**:
   - ✅ Keep all boxes **checked**
   - Click to confirm "Block all public access"

 - **Bucket Versioning**: